Only VAT-registered businesses can issue VAT invoices and you must:

 - use the market selling rate at the time of supply

-- use the European Central Bank’s rate - from 1 January 2013
+- use the European Central Bank’s rate

 - use HMRC’s period rates of exchange - the rates usually stay the same for each calendar month